xbeat/Machine-Learning/README.md

 Understanding **init\_subclass** in Python

 Class parameterization during inheritance is a powerful feature introduced in Python 3.6 through **init\_subclass**.
 This method allows parent classes to customize subclass creation behavior by intercepting and modifying the subclass definition process, providing a cleaner alternative to metaclasses.

+## Understanding the Role of Epochs in Training Neural Networks

+Understanding Epochs in Neural Networks

+A fundamental concept in deep learning, epochs represent complete iterations through the training dataset.
+Each epoch allows the model to see every example once, updating weights through backpropagation to minimize the loss function.
+Understanding epoch behavior is crucial for achieving optimal model performance.

 ## Docker Components Explained